-Before Will Smith knew he would become an A-list Hollywood superstar, he had been it in his own mind.
+Before Will Smith knew he would become an A-list Hollywood superstar, he had it in his own mind.
 In other words, he used the power of visualization to make his vision come true.

-He has always believed that greatness existed in all of us.
+He has always believed that greatness exists in all of us.
 Call it the Law of Attraction or the power of thought, Will Smith calls it the power of believing and visualization that helped him achieve success.

 Types of Visualization